Teichm\"uller's problem in space: The main results

-For convenience of the reader we recall some basic properties of the quasihyperbolic metric.
-For a given pair of points $x,y\in G,$ the infimum in the definition of $k_G$ is always attained \cite{go}, i.e., there always exists a quasihyperbolic geodesic $J_G[x,y]$ which minimizes the quasihyperbolic length, $k_G(x,y)=\ell_k(J_G[x,y])\,$ and furthermore the distance is additive on the geodesic: $k_G(x,y)=$ $k_G(x,z)+k_G(z,y) $ for all $z\in J_G[x,y]\,.$
+In this section we will apply the diameter estimates to obtain results for distortion results in terms of the $j$-metric and the quasihyperbolic metric.
+For the convenience of the reader we recall some basic properties of this metric.
+For a given pair of points $x,y\in G,$ the infimum in \eqref{qhmetric} is always attained \cite{go}, i.e., there always exists a quasihyperbolic geodesic $J_G[x,y]$ which minimizes the quasihyperbolic length, $k_G(x,y)=\ell_k(J_G[x,y])\,$ and furthermore the distance is additive on the geodesic: $k_G(x,y)=$ $k_G(x,z)+k_G(z,y) $ for all $z\in J_G[x,y]\,.$

-\begin{lemma} (\cite[Lemma 2.3 (3)]{ksv}, \cite[Lemma2.1]{gp})\,.
+\begin{lemma} (\cite[Lemma 3.7 (2)]{vu1}, \cite[Lemma 2.1]{gp})\,.
 Fix $\lambda \in (0,1) \,.$ For $x,y \in G= {\mathbb R}^n \setminus \{ 0\}$ with $|x-y|\le \lambda |x|$ we have